yny0506/Massive-Videos-Moment-Retrieval/README.md

 2) The pre-trained weights of our RMMN
  - You can download the pre-trained weights for each dataset from the following link:

- - (a) The RMMN trained with the Charades-STA: _We are not provide the weights in this annoymous github page_
+ - (a) The RMMN trained with the Charades-STA: **_We are not provide the weights in this annoymous github page to ensure the anonymity_**

- - (b) The RMMN trained with the ActivityNet: _We are not provide the weights in this annoymous github page_
+ - (b) The RMMN trained with the ActivityNet: **_We are not provide the weights in this annoymous github page to ensure the anonymity_**

- - (c) The RMMN trained with the TACoS: _We are not provide the weights in this annoymous github page_
+ - (c) The RMMN trained with the TACoS: **_We are not provide the weights in this annoymous github page to ensure the anonymity_**

  - You should locate the pre-trained weights to the weight folder: 'outputs/rmmn_original_$datasetname'.